-Child protection information will be stored and handled in line with the data protection act 1998 principles.
-The data protection act does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
+Child protection information will be stored and handled in line with the Data Protection Act 2018 principles and the General Data Protection Regulations (GDPR).
+The Data Protection Act and GDPR do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.